straup/flickr-commons-metadata/README.md

 * National Galleries of Scotland Commons (hugovk / 20131222)
 * National Library of Scotland (hugovk / 20131222)
 * National Archives of Estonia (hugovk / 20131222)
+* National Maritime Museum (straup / 20131222)
+* Biblioteca de Arte-Fundação Calouste Gulbenkian (straup / 20131222)

+_If you are archiving one or more institutions below add them here and send me a pull request or open an issue and I will add it to the list._

 ### Complete list